JulianOzelRose/TRIII-SaveEdit/README.md

 and we check the surrounding data.
 If the next offset over is non-zero, we know we cannot write to it.
 If the preceding offset is written to, the game will crash.
 I have not figured out a method that determines the secondary offset with 100% accuracy when a non-zero equivalent cannot be found, but this comes quite close.
 There are only 3 levels that require this heuristic.
-Here is the heuristic code block, which is nested in the previous function:
+Here is the heuristic code block, which is nested in the previous function.

 ```
 if (validOffsets.Count == 0)